 It may be hard to change, but you can overcome Internet addiction.
 Here are some tips to get started:

 Moderation, Control and Time Management

-If you feel that your computer or smartphone use is negatively impacting your life, talk to your doctor or a therapist.
-There is help available.
+If you feel you have a problem, talk to your doctor or a therapist.
+Help is available.